parthian-sterlet/antinoise/README.md

 6. species and genome release (values hg38, mm10, rn6, zf11, dm6, and ce235; at10, gm21, zm73, and mp61; sc64 and sch294).
 The animals inludes human *Homo sapiens* hg38, mouse *Mus musculus* mm10, rat *Rattus norvegicus* Rnor_6.0, zebrafish *Danio rerio* GRCz11, fly *Drosophila melanogaster* dm6, and roundworm *Caenorhabditis elegans* WBcel235; the plants are arabidopsis *Arabidopsis thaliana* TAIR10, soybean *Glycine max* v2.1, maize *Zea mays* B73, and liverwort *Marchantia polymorpha* MpTak v6.1; the fungi are baker's yeast *Saccharomyces cerevisiae* R64-1-1 and fission yeast *Schizosaccharomyces pombe* ASM294v2.
 7. log file reporing abnormal program termination due to errors in BED file (start/end positions are located outside the chromosome borders, etc.), correct program termination assumes that this file is empty

-## Script to run AntiNoise
+## Scripts to run AntiNoise
-* The genome in PLAIN format is ready, it is not important for the program whetner it masked or unmasked Command line file [command_line_simple](https://github.com/parthian-sterlet/antinoise/blob/main/run/command_line_simple) and perl script [simple.pl](https://github.com/parthian-sterlet/antinoise/blob/main/run/simple.pl) allow either BED or FASTA format of foreground sequences.
+* Genome in PLAIN format is ready, it is not important for the program whetner it masked or unmasked
 1. path to executables for all desribed above c++ files from this github repository
 2. path to the reference genome in FASTA format, this file must contain all chromosomes
 3. path to input BED file of peaks (foreground sequences)